friflo/Fliox.Examples/README.md

 </div>

 ## Credits
-- [Nick Chapsas](https://www.youtube.com/channel/UCrkPsvLGln62OMZRO6K-llg) · tried to adapted his style of screen Recording
+- [Nick Chapsas](https://www.youtube.com/channel/UCrkPsvLGln62OMZRO6K-llg) · tried to adapt his screen recording style
+- [OBS Studio](https://github.com/obsproject/obs-studio)    · for screen recording of the demo video
 - [NUnit](https://nunit.org/)                               · used for unit testing of the Demos and the JSON Fliox library
-- [Bogus](https://github.com/bchavez/Bogus) · to create Fake data in the DemoHub
+- [Bogus](https://github.com/bchavez/Bogus)                 · to create Fake data by the DemoHub
-- [Swagger](https://swagger.io/) · to enable REST / OpenAPI by the Hub Explorer
+- [Swagger](https://swagger.io/)                            · as a REST / OpenAPI UI used by the Hub Explorer
-- [GraphiQL](https://github.com/graphql/graphiql) · to enable GraphQL in the Hub Explorer
+- [GraphiQL](https://github.com/graphql/graphiql)           · as a GraphQL UI - used by the Hub Explorer
 - [.NET guys](https://dotnet.microsoft.com/en-us/)          · the platform providing compiler, runtime, IDE's & ASP.NET Core

 *Happy coding!*